duke-interactive-graphics/Interactive-Graphics-Critical-Code/_docs/syllabus/syllabus.md

 ## ASSIGNMENTS
 Students are responsible for bi-weekly blog posts, three term projects, and a culminating project at the end of the term.
 The final project will be scaffolded during the semester build off of the prior projects.
 Students will be asked to write an application.
-First, an idea will be developed, and then students will draft a process plan.
-Finally, students will draft, test and execute the code for their final project.
+Students will draft, test and execute the code for their final project.
 Students are encouraged to use weekly assignments to think through and practice aspects of the final project.
 Class participation will be based on attendance,reading and practice, and active participation in class activities.